official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 “… Why now?
 What if Saddam Hussein were to use weapons of mass destruction during a military campaign?
 What would follow military action?
 What role … would

-179 Minute Scarlett to Manning, 26 July 2002, ‘Iraq: We do not know enough about …’.
+[^179]: Minute Scarlett to Manning, 26 July 2002, ‘Iraq: We do not know enough about …’.
-180 Public hearing, 30 November 2009, page 16.
+[^180]: Public hearing, 30 November 2009, page 16.
-181 Minute Rycroft to Manning, 31 July 2002, ‘Iraq: Armitage’.
+[^181]: Minute Rycroft to Manning, 31 July 2002, ‘Iraq: Armitage’.

 80

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

-the United States see the United Nations playing, and what was the United States planning to do about the Middle East Peace Process?”182
+the United States see the United Nations playing, and what was the United States planning to do about the Middle East Peace Process?”[^182]

 464. Sir David said he had told Mr Armitage that he “didn’t think we had answers to those questions”.
-Mr Armitage had replied that he thought they needed a lot more work and that: “It was better to be right than to hurry.”183
+Mr Armitage had replied that he thought they needed a lot more work and that: “It was better to be right than to hurry.”[^183]

 465. During his visit to Washington, Sir David Manning told President Bush that Mr Blair agreed Saddam Hussein had to go, but it would be impossible for the